How to Help Hummingbirds Migrate

 Hummingbirds — all birds, in fact — can benefit from your direct action.
 Here are a few ideas on what you can do:

 - PROVIDE FOOD: Continue feeding and growing flowers that attract your regular hummingbirds.
-Keep feeders clean to promote bird health.
+Options like our Top-Fill Hummingbird Feeders are easy for you to clean and fill, while also offering comfortable, bird-friendly ports!
+Also, be sure to keep feeders clean to promote bird health.

 - GET THE WORD OUT: Increase conservation efforts in your community to safeguard critical habitat.